RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: Evaluations

-Although we define four capabilities of LLMs in an agentic RAG system, it is important to recognize that these capabilities do not operate in isolation.
-Instead, they interact synergistically, influencing one another and working together as an integrated process to answer the query effectively.
-For example, for evidence extraction and noise robustness, the negative impacts of missing out key information and selecting irrelevant information are possibly alleviated if the LLMs are noise robust enough.
-When conflicts occur between different sources of information, a noise-robust LLM that recognises more reliable sources of information can guide the selection of evidence.
-For planning and noise robustness, a concise strategy can lead to fewer irrelevant search results, which relieves the burden of handling the noisy search results.
+Although we define four distinct capabilities, they do not operate independently, but interact synergistically, collectively shaping the system’s overall effectiveness.
+For instance, in evidence extraction and noise robustness, the negative effects of missing key information or selecting irrelevant evidence can be mitigated if the model is sufficiently noise-robust.
+When sources conflict, a noise-robust model can prioritize more reliable information and guide evidence selection accordingly.
+Similarly, planning and noise robustness are interdependent: a concise and well-structured plan reduces unnecessary searches, thereby limiting exposure to noisy or irrelevant information and easing the burden on the system’s noise-handling capability.